IPPETAD/adventure.datetime/UseCase/3_AuthorAddsStoryFragToStory.md

 Trigger
 -------
-- Author creates a fragment and selects "Add to Current Story".
+- Author creates a fragment and selects "Add to Story".

 Precondition
 ------------